mschwartz/assembly-tutorial/README.md

 In base 2 (also called "binary""), we simply talk about the value as the bits.
 That is, an unsigned byte might be 11111111, or 11101110, and so on.
 We might add a lead 0 and terminating b for clarity (and this is the syntax used in assembly programming): 011111111b.

 Base 10 is the number base we use every day.
 You count from 0 to 9 for each digit position in base 10.
 When you add 1 to the value 9, you clear it (set to 0), and bump the 10s digit.
 That is, 9+1 becomes 10.
-As you go right to left in base 10, the digits are: n*10 to the power of 0, n*10 , or 10 to the power of 1, n*100, or 10 to the power of 2, and so on.
+As you go right to left in base 10, the digits are: n x 10 to the power of 0, n x 10 , or 10 to the power of 1, n x 100, or 10 to the power of 2, and so on.

 In base 2, we count from 0 to 1 for each digit position.
 When you add 1 to a 1 in a position in the byte, you clear it and increment the next higher bit (and continue until you find an existing 0 in position, which becomes 1).
-As you go right to left in base 2, the digits are n*2 to the power of 0, n*2, or 2 to the power of 1, n*4, or 2 to the power of 2, and so on.
+As you go right to left in base 2, the digits are n x 2 to the power of 0, n x 2, or 2 to the power of 1, n x 4, or 2 to the power of 2, and so on.

 In base 8 (also called "octal"), we count from 0-7 for each digit position.
-Going right to left, n*8 to the power of 0, n*8 to the power of 1, n*8 to the power of 2, etc.
+Going right to left, n x 8 to the power of 0, n x 8 to the power of 1, n x 8 to the power of 2, etc.

 In base 16 (also called "hex"), we count from 0-15 for each digit position.
 We use a counting system that is 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F, then 10.
-So going from right to left in a hex number, the digits are n*16 to the power of 0, n*16 to the power of 1, n*16 to the power of 2, and so on.
+So going from right to left in a hex number, the digits are n x 16 to the power of 0, n x 16 to the power of 1, n x 16 to the power of 2, and so on.

 A "nybble" is useful for working with hex.
 A nybble is 4 bits.
 It turns out that the value you can store in 4 bits is 0-15, perfect for hex.
 You already get the pattern about power of 4s when using nybbles.